Nationals vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich has picked up at least one hit in two games in a row.
-In his last five games he is hitting .286 with a double, two home runs, a walk and five RBI.
+- Yelich hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is batting .286 with two doubles, a home run, a walk and two RBI.

 Yelich Recent Games